mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_1.md

 tags: ['orbital_cold_war', 'freefallers', 'ttrpg', 'session_report']
 ---

-Recently Sammy, of Scattered Amusement Machine has been running an Orbital Cold War campaign, using an early version of [Freefallers](https://glitched-tabletop.itch.io/freefallers), but complete enough.
+Recently Sammy, of [Scattered Amusement Machine/TrashedTabletop](https://staggeredamusements.wordpress.com/) fame, has been running an Orbital Cold War campaign, using an early but complete enough version of [Freefallers](https://glitched-tabletop.itch.io/freefallers).
 I missed the first session, but joined the second one.
 My PC is Jean-Jacques Desjardins, a ~~Canadian~~Quebecois mission specialist at Unity Base.
-Chargen was pretty painless: assign some attributes, assign some skills based on the role (mission specialist, security officer, lunar scientist, that sort of thing).
+Chargen was pretty painless: assign some attributes, assign some skills based on the role (mission specialist, security officer, lunar scientist, that sort of thing), choose a trouble and a couple of things like that.
+No hassles here if you are comfortable with RPGs in general.

-## Day's Recap:
+## Mission Day's Recap:

 At the morning briefing a few things are highlighted as needing attention.
 The PCs all choose something to work on, and Jean-Jacques finds himself paired up with Alejandro Sanchez to follow-up on anomalous temperature spikes in the SNAP: Unity Base's nuclear reactor.